sourcegraph/language-server-protocol/extension-files.md

 ## Design notes

 * The protocol uses URIs, not file paths, to be consistent with the rest of LSP.
-* To avoid requiring language servers to understand custom URI schemes, we only require that servers glob-match on the URI path component.
-(If we allowed globs in any part of the URI, how would we distinguish between `?` meaning glob zero-or-one or URI querystring?)
+* Matching the `base` parameter relative to the `rootPath` permits the server to request files outside the workspace even if the workspace is on a remote host and/or uses an arbitrary protocol.
+* Usage of `TextDocumentIdentifier` in `workspace/files` allows to easily extend the result with more properties in the future without breaking BC.

 ## Known issues

-* There is no readlink for getting the destination path of a symlink.
+* There is no way to get directories
+* Results have to be filtered on the server side.
+In the future this request may allow filtering through glob patterns.